 The District provides several property tax relief programs for qualified homeowners and renters who live in the District during the entire taxable year.
 A Schedule H property tax credit can be claimed against their individual income tax liability (with a refund if the credit exceeds any tax due) for a portion of the property taxes paid or rent paid constituting property taxes that exceeds a stated percentage of household income.
-The specific percentages are presented in Table 16, below.
-For the taxable year beginning January 1, 2019, the income eligibility limit is \$75,000 for eligible senior claimants and \$55,000 for all other claimants, increased annually pursuant to the cost-of-living adjustment, and the maximum credit is 1,200.
+The specific percentages are presented in Table 16 on pg.
+51. For the taxable year beginning January 1, 2020, the income eligibility limit is \$75,900 for eligible senior claimants and \$55,700 for all other claimants, increased annually pursuant to the cost-of-living adjustment, and the maximum credit is 1,200.

-Eligible homeowners who meet the income level requirement and whose property is less than \$479,066 (as of 2019) in value may be eligible for abatement of real property taxes for a 5-year period beginning October 1 following the recordation of the homeowner's deed as well as abatement of deed recordation and transfer taxes.
+Eligible homeowners who meet the income level requirement and whose property is less than \$516,800 (as of 2021) in value may be eligible for abatement of real property taxes for a 5-year period beginning October 1 following the recordation of the homeowner's deed as well as abatement of deed recordation and transfer taxes.
 Application must be made at the time the deed conveying the real property involved is offered for recordation with the Recorder of Deeds.